Andrew-Aleshire/BSDA-Capstone-Project/scripts/README.md

 Gather MLB W-L data (Lahman + Baseball-Reference) and relocations

-This small utility helps you extract per-team-per-season win/loss records from the Lahman Baseball Database `Teams.csv` and optionally annotate seasons relative to franchise relocations.
+This small utility helps the user extract per-team-per-season win/loss records from the Lahman Baseball Database `Teams.csv` and optionally annotate seasons relative to franchise relocations.